 TGbc Editor: please note, changes proposed by CID 1637 and 1567 are not reflected in this document

-[#1]The UL eBCS frame is transmitted by an eBCS non-AP STA carrying data intended for a remote destination identified in the frame.
+[#1]The UL eBCS frame is transmitted by an eBCS non-AP STA and carries higher layer payload intended for a destination identified within the frame.

-The format of UL eBCS frame Action field is shown in Figure 9-bc24 (UL eBCS frame Action field format).
+The format of UL eBCS frame Action field is defined in Figure 9-bc24 (UL eBCS frame Action field format).

-Octets: 1 1 1 variable 2 variable 0 or 2 0 or variable
+Octets: 1 1 1 variable 2 variable 0 or 2 variable